makrai/notes/pustejovsky95-generative-lex.md

     * semantic weight in both lexical and compositional terms
     * consequences for how lexical ambiguity has been treated
   * chapter 4: several devices
-  * conception of lexical semantic systems emerges.
-Under such a theory, a
+  * conception of lexical semantic systems emerges
     * core set of word senses, typically
       * with greater internal structure than is assumed in previous theories,
-      * is used to generate a larger set of word senses when individual lexical items are combined with others in phrases and clauses
+      * is used to generate more word senses when indiv lexical items are combined with others in phrases and clauses
     * I will refer to such an organization as a generative lexicon
     * generative devices
       * operations which generate these "extended senses"
       * eg type coercion and co-composition
-  * natural languages are weakly polymorphic enyhén típusos
+  * natural languages are weakly polymorphic, enyhén típusos
     * rich enough to capture logical polysemy and co-compositionality
   * chapter 5: the type system
     * multiple levels of representation